cloudmesh-community/fa18-516-21/chapter/graphql.md

 But for this we need to define the types that are going to be honored by graphql service so that when the query comes in, it is validated to match the schema of these types.

 Types are defined as part of each graphql service, in graphql schema language which are programming language agnostic.
-Below is an example of a graphql type.
+An example of a graphql type.

 ```graphql
 type Person {